MichaelLarocca/blog-michael-jude-larocca/posts/2021/05-21/LinkedInReviewWithDannyThompson.md

 If you are a founder, president, CEO, or any other title above the position you are applying for, you will run into trouble.

-**Portraying yourself as someone who is overqualified for a position will most likely not get contacted and offered that position.**
+**If you portray yourself as someone who is overqualified for a position, you will most likely not get contacted and offered that position.**

 In this situation, you will have to "**downplay**" your overqualified role to match the job role you are applying to.